SimplyRETS/docs.simplyrets.com/_topics/fields-and-features-for-idx-compliance.md

 timestamp of when the data was last updated in a disclaimer.

 ### Last update timestamp
-The timestamp of the last listing refresh timestamp can be found in one of two spots:
+The timestamp of the last listing refresh can be found in one of two spots:

 1. The `X-SimplyRETS-Last-Update` header in an API response.